Download the PHP package cybex/laravel-protector without Composer

 Make sure that the server is accessible to the client machine via HTTPS.

-When one of your developers gives you their public key from the previous step, you can authorize them with:
+When one of your developers gives you their public key, you can authorize them with:

-You will receive the token and url to give back to the developer, who has to save them in their .env file.
+You will receive the token and dump endpoint URL to give back to the developer, who has to save them in their .env file.

 The developer can then download and import the server database on their own.